polyhedralpress/project-polyhedral/polyhedral/src/game-rules/resting.md

 to spend additional Stamina Dice.

 ___Treat Wounds.___ You can dress a creature's wounds, including your own.
-Choose one creature, you reduce the number of wounds on that creature by 1 for each Stamina Die that it spent to regain health.
+Choose one creature, you reduce the number of wounds on that creature by 1.

 ### Long Rest
 You end your day by taking a long rest, requiring at least 8 hours of nothing